 Job Essay 3: Please give a full description of your career since graduating from university.
 Describe your career path with the rationale behind your choices.
 (300 words maximum)

 This question is, again, asking for a direct, thorough answer.
 If you’ve changed positions often or have received many promotions, then your response may need to use the 300 words available.
-Keep in mind thought that INSEAD is known to seek out determined and strategic-thinking candidates – people who, from early on, defined their professional goals and planned to attain it, adjusting to their circumstances as needed in order to do so.
+Keep in mind though that INSEAD is known to seek out determined and strategic-thinking candidates – people who, from early on, defined their professional goals and planned to attain them, adjusting to their circumstances as needed in order to do so.
 So whether you changed positions ofter or rarely, rather than simply reiterating your CV, try to describe concisely how those moves reflect your thought process for approaching your long-term goals.

 Job Essay 4: Discuss your short and long term career aspirations with an MBA from INSEAD.
 (100 words maximum)

-INSEAD wants candidates have plans to achieve those dreams, particularly short-term ones.
+INSEAD wants candidates who have realistic plans to achieve their dreams, particularly short-term ones.
 If the admissions team doubts the feasibility of a candidate’s short-term objectives, they may discuss it with their career development – so be sure to describe aspirations that are concrete and feasible.
 The key is to be realistic while not aiming low, however, as INSEAD is a competitive program searching for people who will move on to attractive opportunities post-MBA.
 Ideally, your short-term aspirations would be both exciting and attainable.

 Candidates can be more daring when discussing long-term goals.
-While you should still present a feasible goal, it matters more than you understand how it would be impactful and how your your short-term goals will help facilitate it.
+While you should still present a feasible goal, it matters more that you understand how it would be impactful and how your your short-term goals will help facilitate it.
 Naturally, your future goals should have a wider impact than what you can achieve immediately after your MBA.
 Whatever you present, try to show a line of continuity and growth across your future career stages.

 Optional Job Essay: If you are currently not working or if you plan to leave your current employer more than 2 months before the programme starts, please explain your activities and occupations between leaving your job and the start of the programme.

 For this optional job essay, INSEAD is looking for candidates to share a clear rationale behind their choices, whether they’ve chosen to take a break from their professional work or not.
 Either situation can be a positive step in one’s trajectory, and INSEAD would like to see how candidates think about and explain those decisions.
-So if you fall under these questions conditions, make sure to explain why you chose to take time out of your professional field before beginning your MBA studies.
+So if you fall under this question’s conditions, make sure to explain why you chose to take time out of your professional field before beginning your MBA studies.